A Simple Plan

 Too much dog-induced chaos has Violet Quinn desperate to return to her perfect, predictable life three time zones away.
 But first, she needs to renovate and sell the old house she’s inherited—an impossibility when this mutt who came with it keeps chewing it to bits.
 And now he’s clobbered a new victim.
 The lovely Bea.
 Whose eyes sparkle like the summer stars and whose success in calming the beast leaves Violet entranced.

-So when Bea laments that her ex will never believe she’s a success, not as long as she’s single, Violet proposes a simple plan: she’ll pose as Bea’s girlfriend at her ex’s upcoming wedding, helping Bea win some closure, if Bea trains the pooch to perfection.
+Out of sorts but clinging to reason, Violet finds herself proposing a simple plan: she’ll pose as Bea’s girlfriend at her ex’s upcoming wedding, helping Bea save some face and win some closure, if Bea trains the pooch to perfection.
 And of course, they’ll stay personally unentangled.
 But Bea and Violet soon find, when it comes to love and other, um, entanglements, the stars have their own plans—and they’re perfectly unpredictable.